 If you followed Kate’s style during the 2011 North America tour, you’re likely to recognise the silver maple leaf brooch she chose for the occasion?

-You may remember it from the 2011 tour too?
+You might remember it from the 2011 tour:

 Back in 2011, the Duke and Duchess’s press office confirmed the Queen loaned the broach to Kate.